skaltman/sfquickstarts-posit/analyze_data_with_python_using_posit_workbench_and_snowflake/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 One way to share our work and allow others to explore the heart failure dataset is to create an interactive [Shiny](https://shiny.posit.co/) app.

-We've prepared an example Shiny app in the directory:
+Our GitHub repository contains an [example Shiny app](https://github.com/posit-dev/snowflake-posit-quickstart-python/tree/main/app).
-<https://github.com/posit-dev/snowflake-posit-quickstart-python>.
-Our app allows the user
+This app allows the user
 to explore different clinical metrics in one place.

 ![](assets/shiny/shiny.png)

-To run the app, open `app/app.py` and then click the Run Shiny App button at the top of the script in VS Code.
+To run the app, open `app/app.py` and then click the `Run Shiny App` button at the top of the script in VS Code.

 ![](assets/shiny/run.png)

-Change the metric in the sidebar to control which metric is plotted.
+After launching the app, use the sidebar to change the metric displayed.

 ### Learn More About Shiny